-Saint Louis University’s Gateway Geriatric Education Center develops leading-edge education for current and future geriatric professionals and has been funded by the Health Resources and Services Administration (HRSA) for a quarter of a century.
+Saint Louis University’s Gateway Geriatric Education Center develops leading-edge education for current and future geriatric professionals.
+It has been funded by the Health Resources and Services Administration (HRSA) for a quarter of a century.

 The center has trained tens of thousands of public groups, students and professionals across the region and country.
-As part of the Saint Louis University School of Medicine’s Division of Geriatric Medicine, the center reaches a large number of students, professionals, direct care workers, older adults and their support networks.
+As part of the SLU School of Medicine’s Division of Geriatric Medicine, the center reaches many students, professionals, direct care workers, older adults and their support networks.

-In 2015, we were funded by a three-year, $2.5 million grant from the U.S. Department of Health and Human Services, to lead an initiative to improve the health of older Missourians by training primary care health providers in geriatrics.
-The initiative targets underserved areas: urban north St. Louis city and county and rural Perry County and an eight county region in northeast Missouri, where the impact of the shortage of health care providers who understand the special needs of geriatric patients is amplified.
+Funding from the U.S. Department of Health and Human Services supports initiatives to improve the health of older Missourians by training primary care health providers in geriatric medicine.
+This initiative targets the State of Missouri, particularly those areas designated as medically underserved, where the impact of the shortage of health care providers who understand the special needs of geriatric patients is amplified.

-One of the major components of the grant is the Rapid Geriatric Assessment (RGA), a screening tool that can be used by primary care providers to assess frailty, nutrition, loss of muscle mass (sarcopenia), and cognitive function.
+One of the major components of the grant is the Rapid Geriatric Assessment (RGA).
+Primary care providers can use this screening tool to assess frailty, nutrition, loss of muscle mass (sarcopenia) and cognitive function.

-A training video was developed to teach health care professionals to complete the RGA on their patients 65 years of age and over.
+A training video was developed to teach health care professionals to complete the RGA on patients 65 and over.